 Overall, if the city is interested in seeking greater private sector involvement, it can be sought on a non-commitment basis.
 This means that the city can seek tenders for one or more components of their waste management services and compare the offers.
-In any case, it is likely that the collection, recycling, and landfill aspects will be undertaken under different arrangements, contractual or otherwise.
+In any case, it is likely that the collection, recycling, and disposal aspects will be undertaken under different arrangements, contractual or otherwise.

-17.2.
+18.2.
 Value for Money Concept

 A key aspect that must be presented to the community is that privatisation does not necessarily lead to lower up-front fees or prices.
 The key factor is the "Value for Money" assessment wherein the service quality improves but the cost increases, but the cost does not increase as much (to reach the better level of service) if the old cost structure was simply extrapolated.
 The cost per ton of waste of collected reduces but the overall cost increases for example.
-A Value for Money analysis will be undertaken as part of the Pre-Feasibility Study for Landfill Operations

-■ Figure 17.1 - Quality of Service = Value for Money
+Figure 18-1 Quality of Service = Value for Money

-17.3.
+18.3.
 Modality Options for Privatisation

-17.3.1.
-Service Contract
+18.3.1.
+Background